PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 Select Create new BIF file, and set the output paths to where you want the image to be built.
 Now in the boot image partitions click add, select `images/fsbl.elf` and ensure Partition type is set to `bootloader`.
 Click OK.

 Then add `images/u-boot.elf`, `images/uImage`, and `images/devicetree.dtb` as a `datafile` partitions.
 Click create image.
+This will create `BOOT.bin` which you should place in the `images` directory.

 ## Creating an FPGA hardware design

 The PHANTOM distribution also contains the scripts which create PHANTOM-compatible FPGA designs.
 A PHANTOM hardware design encapsulates a set of IP cores, makes them available to the software running in the Linux distribution, and includes the various security and monitoring requirements of the PHANTOM platform.

 To build a hardware project, first check ensure that the IP cores you are using are in the `arch/phantom_ip` directory.
 This directory already contains two dummy IP cores which can be used for testing.
 Ensure that the `BOARD_PART` option at the top of `make.sh` is set for your target board. `BOARD_PART` is the Xilinx part name for the development board being used.
 For the ZC706 this is `xilinx.com:zc706:part0:1.3`.
-You can list all of the boad parts that your Xilinx installation supports by entering the command `get_board_parts` into the TCL console of Vivado.
+You can list all of the board parts that your Xilinx installation supports by entering the command `get_board_parts` into the TCL console of Vivado.

 Once set, execute the following: